 COPYRIGHT © JANUARY 2001, ALL RIGHTS RESERVED.
 To obtain specific information regarding

 REFERENCE STATEMENT and DISCLAIMER

 The context of this article, including page layout, was designed and written by IMAGINIQUE BENGAL CATS, Inc.- Its content is copyrighted, and use of the material, in any way, is strictly prohibited (unless permission is granted from the author).- Some of the information was obtained from journals, text books, scientific/academic web sites, the "Bengal Bulletin" (March 1995), and the Cat Specialist Group of the World Conservation Union (1971).
 Also, condensing all of the information into a definitive and concise form was accomplished through many hours of research and hard work.
 Therefore, if you wish to use any of our "text" in an article, or, on your own web site, you are granted permission to do so, but only if you give credit and "list" us as a reference in your writings (primary sources for our article can be found on the REFERENCE page).
-Lastly, this document is an EDUCATIONAL RESOURCE, and has been edited for content and in accordance with current knowledge.
-However, we cannot guarantee the accuracy of all data from other authors.
-Likewise, all species of "felidae" are not covered in this document, nor does it list the latest scientific information or accounts, thereof (for this, the reader is referred to the literature).
+Lastly, this document is an EDUCATIONAL RESOURCE and has been edited for content and in accordance with current knowledge; we do try to update information and the latest scientific research as it becomes available, however.
+Lastly, we cannot guarantee the accuracy of all data and information from other authors.
+Likewise, all species of "felidae" are not covered in this document (for this, the reader is referred to the literature on the "worldwide web").

+COPYRIGHT © JANUARY 2001, ALL RIGHTS RESERVED.
+To obtain specific information regarding